 Mr Lavrov insisted Russia had never, through its official representatives, threatened Ukraine.

-“On many occasions we have warned that the only thing that the Kiev regime is doing is speculating under its patronage provided to it by its Western sponsors," he added.
+“On many occasions we have warned that the only thing that the Kyiv regime is doing is speculating under its patronage provided to it by its western sponsors," he said.